desword/desword.github.io/_pages/about.md

 His research interests include **Cloud network**, **Machine Learning system** and **Mobile computing**.

 # 🔥 News
+- *2025.07*: &nbsp; One paper about accelerating inference speed and scale is accepted to CLUSTER 2025.
 - *2024.10*: &nbsp; Joined SIAT as an `Associate Professor/Researcher`. 🎉🎉
 - *2024.09*: &nbsp; Received the [`Exceptional Star Award`](http://www.opendatacenter.cn/news/p-1832340426277609473.html) issued by ODCC. 🏆
 - *2023.12*: &nbsp; One paper, TinySim, about simulating IoT protocols has been accepted to IoT Journal 2023.